HAZARD COMMUNICATION PROGRAM

 SAFETY DATA SHEETS (SDS) [Formerly known as Material Safety Data Sheets (MSDS)]

 The Environmental Health and Radiation Safety Department is responsible for establishing and monitoring the University's SDS program.
 Each department must obtain and maintain an SDS for each chemical/hazardous material in their work area(s).
 The Departmental Supervisor/Manager is responsible for ensuring that SDS's are maintained in the assigned areas in his/her department.
 As you receive SDS's, place these immediately into your SDS binder or file.
-Forwardnew and updated SDS's to EHRS to maintain the central location of SDS's.
+Forward new or updated SDS's to EHRS in order to maintain a central location of SDS's.

 SDS's shall be readily accessible to all employees in their work area(s) during each work shift.
-If an SDS is not available, immediately contact the manufacturer or go to their website and under product detail, print one out.
+If an SDS is not available, immediately contact the manufacturer/distributor or go to their website and under product detail, print one out.

-Chemical manufacturers or importers shall ensure that employers are provided an appropriate safety data sheet with their initial shipment, and with the first shipment after a safety data sheet is updated.
-The chemical manufacturer or importer shall either provide safety data sheets with the shipped containers or send them to the employer prior to or at the time of the shipment.
+Chemical manufacturers or distributors shall ensure that employers are provided an appropriate safety data sheet with their initial shipment, and with the first shipment after a safety data sheet is updated.
+The chemical manufacturer or distributor shall either provide safety data sheets with the shipped containers or send them to the employer prior to or at the time of the shipment.

 If the safety data sheet is not provided with a shipment that has been labeled as a hazardous chemical, the responsible department shall obtain one from the manufacturer, importer or distributor as soon as possible.
 The manufacturers and/or distributors shall be contacted a second time if the SDS is not received or is found to be inadequate.
 The responsibility for obtaining SDS's is assigned to the individual or department purchasing the material for use.
 However, call the EHRS Department if assistance is needed.

 In addition, copies of SDSs for all hazardous chemicals in use are available:

-- In the Central Stockroom - Griffith Building room #B10 (Individual departments should forward new and updated copies to EHRS).
+- In the Central Stockroom - Griffith Building room #B10 (Individual departments should forward new or updated copies to EHRS).

 - By linking to the on-line SDS Program, ChemWatch Chem Gold on the EHRS website at http://www.usciences.edu/safety/msds.shtml.